thriveweb/deking-new/content/posts/2018-10-26-deck-landscaping-ideas.md

 ![Deck Landscaping Ideas and Tips Australia](/images/uploads/image-2-1024x768.jpg)

-**DeKing Decks service Brisbane, Redlands, Bayside, Logan, Ipswich, Moreton Bay, Gold Coast, Toowoomba, Lockyer Valley and Scenic Rim
+**DeKing Decks service Brisbane, Redlands, Bayside, Logan, Ipswich, Moreton Bay, Gold Coast, Lockyer Valley and Scenic Rim **
-**

 See our [average cost to build a deck](https://www.dekingdecks.com.au/posts/patio-installation-cost-timber-patio-and-roofing/) with or without a patio.
 Or use our [Patio Roofing and Deck Calculator](https://www.dekingdecks.com.au/quote-calculator/)  to get a more accurate estimate.